DavidScales/testing-goat/README.md

     /lists/<list identifier>/

-new lists could be created with `/lists/new` and new items with `/lists/<list identifier>/add_item` (not exactly REST, which would probably use PUT or POST for these, but approximate)
+New lists could be created with `/lists/new` and new items with `/lists/<list identifier>/add_item` (not exactly REST, which would probably use PUT or POST for these, but approximate).

-is a good way to structure our site's API.
+This is a good (and common) way to structure a web app's API.

+### Foreign key relationships

-#### foreign key relationships
+Example for creating foreign key relationships in the Django ORM:

     from django.db import models